4d/docs/docs/API/transporter.md

 #### Description

-The `.port` property <!-- REF #transporter.port.Summary -->contains the port number used for mail transactions<!-- END REF -->.
+The `.port` property contains <!-- REF #transporter.port.Summary --> the port number used for mail transactions<!-- END REF -->.
 By default, if the *port* property has not been set in the *server* object (used to create the transporter object with `SMTP New transporter`, `POP3 New transporter`), the port used is:

 *	**SMTP** - 587
 *	**POP3** - 995